 IoT development is very much a Wild West style environment today, and with open source helping to build and sustain the IoT, we’re seeing a proliferation of capabilities released in an effort to rapidly fuel product demand.
 With rapid product release cycles, the potential exists for bugs to become deferred.
 The type of issue covered by CVE-2004-1653 should not exist in any modern device.
 As a product vendor, the following questions should’ve caught this misconfiguration — thereby preventing this type of attack.

 - Why is tunneling of any form required for an IoT device?

 - Why are well known credentials used within consumer grade devices when this is a known bad practice?

 - What update measures are present within IoT devices to permit security issues to be addressed?

 - How are any update measures secured?

 - What security response process might vendors have for these issues?

 With AllowTcpForwarding enabled, a misconfigured IoT device becomes a proxy, allowing an attacker to mask their identity and have their network traffic appear to originate from the IoT device.
 Password protecting access is only beneficial if a factory default password cannot be enabled on a deployed device.
 Assuming the misconfiguration doesn’t permit anonymous access, users with non-default credentials should be protected from attack.

 Protect Yourself from Being Part of an Attack

 So how can users protect themselves better when using connected devices (and preventing them from becoming IoT bots)?
 All end-users should validate that they have changed passwords for connected devices from the factory default to better protect themselves.
 Changing the default password is really a very basic step that all users should take when setting up any type of connected device.
+Another good step to protect yourself is staying informed about the additional security and privacy challenges IoT presents.
 These kinds of issues are exactly why the Department of Homeland Security is running National Cyber Security Awareness Month right now.